Understanding Tax Deductions for Home Loans: Are They Separate from Investment Exemptions?

 Hi,

-1. Down payment (10-15% of property value, as fixed by Bank)
+1. Down payment (10-15% of the property value, as fixed by the bank).

-2. If the builder demands some money in cash
+2. If the builder demands some money in cash.

-For any of the above cases, one might need to avail some other loan.
+For any of the above cases, one might need to avail of some other loan.
 Can tax deduction be claimed for this kind of loan?

 Regards,